Case Study

 RESULT: Integration and Extension

-• Policy Success: The Community Living Connections (CLC) network strengthened, replacing the single downtown senior focused office with a distributed network of "hubs" across Seattle and King County.
+• Policy: The CLC network replaced a single downtown office with a distributed network of “hubs” across Seattle and King County, formalized by unanimously passed Resolution 31739.

-• Human Success: The retiring staff left with dignity honored as the founders of the new system rather than casualties of budget cuts.
+• Human: Retiring staff left with dignity, honored as the founders of the new system rather than casualties of budget cuts.
+The union called the process fair.

-• Political Success: We achieved what three prior administrations could not: closing an ineffective legacy office with unanimous City Council support, turned from a "political third rail" into a celebrated modernization.
+• Political: Three prior administrations had failed where this transition succeeded — unanimous Council support turned a “political third rail” into a celebrated modernization.

 THE TAKEAWAY